gaois/terminologue/website/docs/info.md

 ## Contact

 You can create an account [here](/signup/).
 If you have forgotten your password go [here](/forgotpwd/).
 For a gentle introduction to Terminologue, go [here](/docs/intro/).
 If you have any other queries or feedback, you can email us at <gaois@dcu.ie>.

+## Terminologue localisation

+If you wish to localise the *Terminologue* user interface and documentation into your language, please contact us at <gaois@dcu.ie>. *Terminologue* is currently available in the following languages:

+- English: Michal Boleslav Měchura.
+- Gaeilge: Michal Boleslav Měchura; Fiontar & Scoil na Gaeilge.
+- česky: Michal Boleslav Měchura.
+- svenska: Henrik Nilsson.